Games & Quizzes

 {{tag.normal}} {{tag.pos_name}}

-operation in which organ or tissue is transplanted. move or transfer something to another place or situation.
+A medical operation to replace organs of the body. move or transfer something to another place or situation.

 /ˈdäktər/

 scientific procedure.
-Tests performed to assess new ideas or theories.
-To create and perform tests to research something.
+Tests performed to assess new ideas or theories. perform scientific experiment.

 /ˈSHōiNG/